socnetv/app/docs/ARCHITECTURAL_REFACTORING_ROADMAP.md

 # Priorities

 1. **WS15** — cancellation & progress-dialog unification.
-Includes a live, reproducible crash fix
+P1 (cancellation delivery) and P2 (global
-   (P3) — prioritised above everything else for that reason alone.
-P1 (cancellation delivery) is small and fully designed; P2 (dialog retirement) and P3 (busy guard) need design sign-off on open questions before implementation.
+   busy guard, closing a live crash) both done and live-verified.
+Only P3 (linear progress-dialog retirement) remains — lower urgency, no bug attached, kept prioritised here to close out the workstream.
 2. **WS5** — matrices.
 A1, A2.0, A2 (APSP storage migration), A3 (contiguous storage), A5
    (cancellation-aware algebra kernels — plumbing done, delivery fix now WS15's), and A7 (golden coverage, via WS6.7) all done, real measured speedups throughout.
 Only A4 and A6 remain, each